 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Schnitzel is the German version of a pork cutlet.
-It’s usually breaded and deep-fried like a Country Fried Steak or Breaded Pork Tenderloin.
+Schnitzel is the German version of breaded pork cutlets.
+They are usually breaded and deep-fried like a Country Fried Steak or Breaded Pork Tenderloin.
+While schnitzel can be made with chicken, veal, or pork, German Schnitzel or Schweineschnitzel is made with pork.

 The cutlets are extra crunchy thanks to a coating of flour, eggs, and panko bread crumbs.
-They need nothing else than a squirt of fresh lemon juice or a dollop of mayonnaise, but I love Pork Schnitzel best with a platter of Spaetzle and Braised Red Cabbage.
+They need nothing else than a squirt of fresh lemon juice and a sprinkle of kosher salt, but I love Pork Schnitzel best with a platter of Spaetzle or mashed potatoes and Braised Red Cabbage.

 Recipe ingredients